samfrost23/nd00333-capstone/README.md

 primary_metric - The metric that Automated Machine Learning will optimize for model selection

 AutoML Config:
-I have set the following for the AUtoML Config enable_early_stopping - Early termination if the score is not improving in the short term enable_onnx_compatible_models - to enable Onnx-compatitble models label_column_name - The column that will be predicted
+I have set the following for the AutoML Config enable_early_stopping - Early termination if the score is not improving in the short term enable_onnx_compatible_models - to enable Onnx-compatitble models label_column_name - The column that will be predicted